-In an exercise in collaborative mathematics, the class will create solutions for each week's homework.
+In an exercise in collaborative mathematics, the class will contribute solutions for each week's homework.
 The hope here is that the process of creating the solutions will make the solutions themselves more valuable.
 Here are the ground rules:

 - 1. Students can expect to contribute a solution at a rate of one to two a week.
 I'll write solutions to the remainder of the problems (and often the hard ones). - 2.
 The solutions must be written in LATEX. - 3.
 I will assign problems to students in a pseudo-random fashion.
-That is, I'll try to assign them randomly, but I'll also keep an eye out to ensure that you don't get a hard problem twice in a row.
-Students who didn't get a problem to submit the week prior will be assigned problems first. - 4.
-Submit your solutions (by email) to me by at least by 8:30am the morning of the day the assignment is due.
-I'll review your work a nd ask for changes if need be. - 5.
+That is, I'll try to assign them randomly, but I'll also keep an eye out to ensure that you don't get a hard problem twice in a row. - 4.
+Submit your solutions (by email) to me by 2:00 the day before the assignment is due.
+I'll review your work and ask for changes if need be. - 5.
+At least once during the semester you should include a (non-handwritten) figure in your solution. - 6.
 Participation in this exercise is included in your homework grade (and is equivalent to another homework assignment).